 Five Reasons to Whiten Teeth

-In recent years, inspired by celebrities and influencers, the general public has been choosing more and more to whiten teeth.
+In recent years, inspired by celebrities and influencers, the general public has been choosing more and more to whiten their teeth.

-Before a special event.
+Before a special event

-To treat a tooth that has discoloured due to trauma.
+To treat a tooth that has discoloured due to trauma

 In some cases, teeth may have discoloured due to nerve damage or trauma.
 The discolouration of a damaged tooth usually occurs 2-3 weeks after it is damaged.
 A dentist can help restore, or at least lighten the colour of the damaged tooth.
 As this is not necessarily a cosmetic procedure, this treatment can potentially be done on the NHS.